bdore/Getting-and-Cleaning-Data-Project/CodeBook.md

 - fBodyBodyGyroMag-std()
 - fBodyBodyGyroJerkMag-std()

-This codebook updates the explanation in the UCI HAR Dataset "features_info.txt" file with the information that each measurement value in "average.csv" is a mean.
+This codebook updates the explanation in the UCI HAR Dataset "features_info.txt" file with the information that each measurement value in "average.txt" is a mean.

 For practical reasons, please refer to "features_info.txt" for an explanation of each measurement name.